Cervicogenic Headache: Lasting Benefits of MSK Care

 • Use audio equipment that keeps you from bending your neck (i.e., Bluetooth, speakerphones, headsets).

-• Wrists should not be bent while at the keyboard.
-Forearms and wrists should not be leaning on a hard edge.
+• Wrists should not be bent while at the keyboard, and forearms and wrists should not be leaning on a hard edge.

 • Keep frequently used objects, like your telephone, close to your body to prevent excessive reaching.

-• Periodically, perform the "Brugger relief position" -Position your body at a chair's edge, feet pointed outward.
-Weight should be on your legs and your abdomen should be relaxed.
+• Periodically, perform the "Brugger relief position" -position your body at a chair's edge, feet pointed outward.
+Your weight should be on your legs, and your abdomen should be relaxed.
 Tilt your pelvis forward, lift your sternum, arch your back, drop your arms, and roll out your palms while squeezing your shoulders together.
-Take a few deep cleansing breaths.
+Take a few deep, cleansing breaths.

-We’ve broken down the assessment, management & rehab for cervicogenic headache.
-Now it’s time to make sure your patients are equipped with the education they need to stay compliant and active in their recovery.
+We’ve broken down the assessment, management, and rehab for cervicogenic headaches.
+Now, it’s time to ensure that your patients are equipped with the education they need to stay compliant and active in their recovery.

 That’s precisely what ChiroUp’s condition-specific reports are designed to do.